-The Sidanius Lab is seeking a set of strongly motivated Research Assistants to support its varied research program during the Spring 2013 semester.
-Research Assistants are welcome either on a volunteer basis, or for course credit (by enrolling in Psychology 2570r).
+The Sidanius Lab is always on the lookout for strongly motivated Research Assistants to support its varied research program.
+Research Assistants (RAs) are welcome either on a volunteer basis, or for course credit (by enrolling in PSY 2570r or 910r).
 RAs are required to commit to a minimum number of hours per week depending on their enrollment and the lab’s needs.
-Research Assistants are also invited to attend and participate in weekly lab meetings in which we discuss the lab’s research.
-Lab meetings are required for RAs enrolled in 2570r, but are optional for volunteers.
+They are also invited to attend and participate in weekly lab meetings in which we discuss the lab’s research.
+Lab meetings are required for RAs enrolled in 2570r, but are optional for volunteers or those enrolled in 910r.
 If interested, Research Assistants may be invited to present and receive feedback on their own research ideas.

 Research Topic: Power and Inequality